PopulateTools/afct-microsite/_posts/2021-11-02-european-sustainability-reporting-standards-latest-first-peek-into-climate-indicators-for-companies-to-report.md

     <li>

  <span><a href="https://www.allianceforcorporatetransparency.org/news/the-missing-piece-corporate-sustainability-standards-in-the-eu-and-how-they-fit-with-the-investors-disclosure-regulation-and-taxonomy.html">Corporate standards are the missing piece</a> to the sustainable finance plan</span>

     </li>

     <li>

- <span>Best practice for <a href="http://allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html">reporting on climate transition</a> plans</p>
+ <span>Best practice for <a href="http://allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html">reporting on climate transition</a> plans

       </li>

     <li>

- <span>Best practice for <a href="http://allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html">reporting on climate transition</a> plans</p>
+ <span>Best practice for <a href="http://allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html">reporting on climate transition</a> plans

       </span>